atul-atul/atul-atul.github.io/docs/_posts/2022-10-30-recently-read.md

 The Rise and Fall of Ancient Egypt- Wilkinson

-Thinking In Systems- Meadows... need to pick again soon.
+Thinking In Systems- Meadows...
+Restarted and finished in April 2026

 How Buildings Learn: What happens after they're built- Stewart Brand... need to pick again soon.